 Your property manager can assist with obtaining multiple quotes for any work, and also advise whether the local government will require a licensed contractor to do the job or allow the use of a less expensive handyman.

-There are two ways that rental property investors make money: through equity appreciation over the long term and through cash flow over the entire holding period.
+There are 2 ways that rental property investors make money: through equity appreciation over the long term and through cash flow over the entire holding period.

 Equity gains grow faster near the end of the loan term, because a larger percentage of the monthly mortgage payment is applied toward principal.
 Historically, housing prices in the U.S. have also outpaced the rate of inflation.